marimeireles/journey/content/english/about/_index.md

 draft: false
 ---

-** Journey is a program aimed at bridging the tech divide between the global north and south.
-It leverages the often unexplored talent of individuals in the global south and connects them to organizations so their impact can be global.
-Journey focuses on individuals from low-income backgrounds and, together with partner organizations, helps them by fostering for their career into the tech world.
+Journey is a program aimed at bridging the tech divide between the developed nations and nations in development.
+Focused on individuals from low-income backgrounds, Journey, in collaboration with partner organizations, supports their career advancement in the tech industry.

+Join our mailing list to keep connected or send us an [e-mail](mailto:mariana@opensourcejourney.org)!

 <br>
 <div class="flex items-center justify-center">